All of you changed, the moment you were betrayed by someone you loved. Betrayal has shattered your heart into pieces, hasn’t it?

 It needs to remain one step in front at all times.
 Kindness is met with suspicion, for your heart has learned nothing comes without a cost – there are always strings, always an agenda.
 Your heart rejects kindness, remains cynical of it, refuses to accept it.
 It would rather suffer on its own than accept kindness that allows it to become vulnerable to another.

 Your heart no longer knows how to trust itself either, and it makes vows to stay hard, to stay tough.
 Never will I want again.
-Never will I need again.
+Never will I need it again.
 Never will I trust again.